 Since “coming out” that we needed help having kids, we’ve received many questions about infertility and the treatment we used.
 Some questions have come from family and friends, while others have come from women about to embark on the journey themselves.
 When we started the process, there wasn’t a lot of information out there, and what existed came from organizations—not the people who’d been through it.
 The information was mostly clinical and very little personal.
 Infertility is the opposite: mostly personal and a little clinical.

 Which brings us to this post.
-It contains 11 of the most common questions posed to us.
-Coincidentally, the first 8 are questions we sought the answers during our own journey.
+It contains 11 of the most common questions about infertility posed to us.
+Coincidentally, the first 8 are questions we sought the answers to during our own journey.
 The remaining 3 are ones we wished we could have communicated the answers to on behalf of ourselves and every other person battling the big bad IF.

 When should I be concerned about infertility?